-Meplaylist appoints Mathew Knowles, Kiladejo Into Executive Team
+Meplaylist Appoints Mathew Knowles, Kiladejo Into Executive Team

 Recall that they both spoke of their optimism and excitement for the growth of streaming in the wider African market on a dedicated panel at this year’s Midem Digital in June.

-Knowles, widely recognized in the industry for his effective approach in developing and promoting award-winning artists, from his iconic daughters Beyoncé and Solange to Chaka Khan, Earth Wind & Fire and Destiny’s Child, Knowles has achieved record sales exceeding 450 million worldwide.
+Knowles, widely recognised in the industry for his effective approach in developing and promoting award-winning artistes, from his iconic daughters Beyoncé and Solange to Chaka Khan, Earth Wind & Fire and Destiny’s Child, Knowles has achieved record sales exceeding 450 million worldwide.

-The Destiny’s Child manager who is however going to be operating from the U.S. said: “l look forward to my new role with MePlaylist and it gives me a deep sense of pride to partner with two incredible African men in a music streaming space that where people of colour are not represented enough.
+The Destiny’s Child manager who is, however, going to be operating from the U.S. said: “l look forward to my new role with MePlaylist and it gives me a deep sense of pride to partner with two incredible African men in a music streaming space where people of colour are not represented enough.

-“Our goal at MePlaylist is to bring awareness to the many incredible artists and a plethora of African music genres.
+“Our goal at MePlaylist is to bring awareness to the many incredible artistes and a plethora of African music genres.

-“We want to take African music out of the generalized “World Music” category and give it the many powerful voices it deserves”.
+“We want to take African music out of the generalised “World Music” category and give it the many powerful voices it deserves”.

 On his part, Michael Kay Kiladejo who is based in London, assumes the role of President, Global Licensing and Content Acquisition.